 Do I Have to Sell My House in a Divorce?
 See 4 Options

-DISCLAIMER: As a friendly reminder, this blog post is meant to be used for educational purposes only, not legal advice.
+Disclaimer: As a friendly reminder, this blog post is meant to be used for educational purposes only, not legal advice.
 If you need assistance navigating the legalities of keeping your home in a divorce, HomeLight always encourages you to reach out to your own advisor.

 For married couples, buying a home together is an act of optimism and agreement.
 But, if things don’t work out, the couple’s largest asset can become a major source of angst and contention in a divorce.

-In the midst of myriad feelings and concerns, it’s understandable that you have asked the question, “Do I have to sell my house in a divorce?”
+In the midst of a myriad feelings and concerns, it’s understandable that you have asked the question, “Do I have to sell my house in a divorce?”

 While selling your house and dividing the proceeds is often a logical, fair, or mutually accepted option, it’s not necessarily your only option.